Kate Townsend CG®

 Kate has spoken at national and local genealogical societies, libraries, and conferences, including the National Genealogical Society Family History Conference, New England Regional Genealogical Consortium, Ohio Genealogical Society Conference, and RootsTech.

-Although Kate has been working on her own family history since she was sixteen, her interest in investigating and researching professionally was piqued when she served as an Archives Technician at the National Archives and Records Administration (NARA) while completing her undergraduate studies.
+Although Kate has been working on her own family history since she was sixteen, her interest in investigating and researching on a professional level was piqued when she served as an Archives Technician at the National Archives and Records Administration (NARA) while completing her undergraduate studies.
 She worked as a resource for amateur and professional genealogical researchers, alike, assisting them in conducting database and archives records research.
 Additionally, she gained experience with primary source documents in her first position with NARA, where she worked in the holdings maintenance department, preserving and cataloging records dating back to the 1800s.

 Whether you want to discover when a particular ancestor arrived in America, find evidence that your great-great-grandfather served in the Civil War, or identify your maternal great-grandmother, Kate can assist you with your genealogical research pursuits.
 Kate will work with you to formulate a research plan and research question(s) to accomplish your goals.